simonjenga/GoEuroTest/README.md

 Building The Project
 ====================

-The project uses Java 7 and Maven 3 as the build tool and also to manage the dependencies.
+The project uses ```Java 7``` and ```Maven 3``` as the build tool and also to manage the dependencies.

-To run Maven build execute the following command from a console/command prompt with the project root directory:
+To run Maven build execute the following command from a console/command prompt with the project root directory as the top level directory:

 ```
-$ mvn clean package
+mvn clean package
 ```

 This will create a distributable and executable JAR file for the standalone application.